Minnesota Department of Human Services rulemaking docket

 DHS rules being developed, amended or repealed as of January 2018

 State agencies are required by Minnesota Statutes, Section 14.366, to maintain a current rulemaking docket describing the status of rulemaking activities in progress or under consideration within the agency.
 These activities include proposing new rules or amending or repealing existing rules.

-Information on the current status of rulemaking activity for any rule part listed below may be obtained by clicking on the 8 digit rule part number.
+Information on the current status of rulemaking activity for any rule part listed below may be obtained by clicking on the heading for the rulemaking activity.
 Information on the rulemaking status includes a citation to all published notices and general information on the progress of rulemaking activity.
-To the extent applicable, it may also include the names of additional department contacts, the timeframe and location for filing comments, the location for reviewing comments plus the time and place for a scheduled hearing.
+To the extent applicable, it may also include the names of additional department contacts, the timeframe and location for filing comments, the location for reviewing comments, and the time and place for a scheduled hearing.

 Adopted rules.
 Immediately following the docket is a listing of recently adopted rules.
 Information regarding a newly adopted rule may be obtained by contacting the rulemaker listed.

 Department of Human Services’ current rules.
 The Minnesota Revisor’s Office maintains a website that contains links to all of the Department of Human Services’ existing rules that are currently in effect.